 Austerity and elderly mortality

-In their 2013 book The Body Economic [1–3], Stuckler & Basu argued that the fiscal responses of the Obama administration in the US (starting May 2009), and the Conservative-led administration in the UK (starting October 2010), to the 2008 global financial crisis (GFC) can be thought of as a ‘natural experiment’ to assess the comparative effects of austerity versus economic stimulus on population health.
-[4] Since 2013 disturbing results have started to emerge about the possible effects of austerity on elderly mortality.
-In 2016 a paper exploring the correlation between falls in Pension Credit and social care budgets in the UK, and changes in mortality rates in pensioners aged 85 years and older, found that each 1% fall in social care spending was associated with a statistically significant 0.08% rise in elderly mortality, with similar but weaker rises in persons aged 75 to 84 years.
-[5] This focus on elderly mortality was prompted by a 2014 New Statesman commenting on provisional estimates by Public Health England, leaked in the online Health Services Journal in 2014, of deaths amongst over 75s in England, suggesting increased deaths in this age group occurred in both 2012 and 2013.
+Recently, there has been growing evidence of the possible effects of austerity on elderly mortality within the UK.
+One study exploring the correlation between falls in Pension Credit and social care budgets in the UK, and changes in mortality rates in pensioners aged 85 years and older, found that each 1% fall in social care spending was associated with a statistically significant 0.08% rise in elderly mortality, with similar but weaker rises in persons aged 75 to 84 years.
+[5] Thes focus on elderly mortality was prompted by a 2014 New Statesman article commenting on provisional estimates by Public Health England, leaked in the online Health Services Journal in 2014, of deaths amongst over 75s in England, suggesting increased mortality in both 2012 and 2013.
 [6]

-The official Public Health England report, published in 2015, considered three possible explanations for the trends: influenza, cold weather, and a statistical artefact.
-[7] If either influenza or cold weather were the main causes of these rises then the following can be expected: firstly, that the mortality rate rises would be spatially patterned, and secondly that the rises would be a ‘blip’ associated with a single year rather than continuing from one year to the next.
+A 2015 Public Health England report considered three possible explanations for the trends: influenza, cold weather, and statistical artefact.
+[7] If either influenza or cold weather were the main causes of these rises then the following would be expected: firstly, that the mortality rate rises would be spatially patterned, and secondly that the rises would be a ‘blip’ associated with particular years rather than a trend.
 Preliminary analysis has found no evidence of spatial patterning.
-[5,8,9] Artefactual explanations could relate to aggregation biases caused by inadequately controlling for changes in age-composition within an age group for which mortality rates are calculated.
-Recently it was pointed out that an aggregation bias could be responsible for much of the rise in middle-aged mortality rates in the USA over recent years, reported in a highly influential paper by Case & Deaton, as the average age of US populations aged between 45 and 54 years rose slightly between 1999 and 2013, meaning some rise in average mortality rate within this strata should be expected.
-[10–12] However, this type of explanation cannot explain similar changes in multiple population age strata, such as multiple five or ten year age groups, occurring over the same time period, which have recently been identified in English population records.
+[5,8,9] Artefactual explanations could relate to aggregation biases caused by inadequately controlling for changes in age-composition within an age group such as those witnessed in a recent high profile case of rising middle aged mortality rates in the US.
+[10–12] However, this cannot explain similar changes in multiple population age strata, such as multiple five or ten year age groups, occurring over the same time period, which have recently been identified in English population records.
 [5,8] The scope for such biases also reduce as more age-disaggregated data are used.
-[12] In contrast the longer elevated mortality rates remain high the greater is the likelihood that the rises are more likely due to austerity.
-[5,6,13]

-On 23 June 2016, mid-year population estimates for England & Wales (covering 1 July to 30 July) were released by the ONS.[14]
-These data, disaggregated by age in single years up to age 89 years, provide further evidence with which to assess and compare between competing explanations for rising elderly mortality.
-If the elevated mortality rates continued in 2015, as they had in 2012, 2013 and 2014, then influenza, cold weather, and statistical artefact become less plausible as explanations, and the evidence supporting austerity as a predominant explanation mounts.
+[12] Similar patterns of rising mortality rates were observed in the most recent mid-year estimates [14], and the consistency of these patterns point towards austerity as opposed the other findings.

 Slower improvements are still falls against expectations